bioboot/bimm143_F20/index.md

 <br>

 <div style="background-color: #cfc ; padding: 10px; border: 1px solid green;">
   At the time of writing we are in the middle of a major COVID-19 pandemic crisis.
-Whilst we are making every effort to support your learning online nothing is going to fully compensate for what we are going to lose in the next few months.
-The projections are dire and turn into reality with alarming regularity.
-Heartbreaking stories of loss continue to pile up.
-As things get bad out there, my hope is that this online course can serve as a venue where we build a vibrant supportive community that can help us all get through these dire times.
+Whilst we are making every effort to support your learning online, nothing is going to fully compensate for what we are going to lose in the next few months.
+My hope is that this online course can serve as a venue where we build a vibrant supportive community and utilize this forced distancing as a productive learning time.
 </div>

 ## Overview